7 Best Mobility Aids for Walking

 Manual Wheelchairs

-Manual wheelchairs have a seat and two large wheels that the wheelchair user spins to propel him or herself forward without help.
+Manual wheelchairs have a seat and two large wheels that the wheelchair user spins to propel themselves forward without help.
 The user's feet are supported by swing-away footrests, and the chair folds up for easy transportation.
 If you need to take the weight off your legs but still have the upper body strength and energy to propel yourself, a lightweight wheelchair rental could be ideal.

 Power Wheelchair